John Garang: Rebel leader

 In early 1991, Mengistu Haile Mariam's regime (in Ethiopia) was overthrown by the Khartoum-backed Ethiopian rebels (Ethiopian People's Revolutionary Democratic Front).
 Upon the rebels’ seizure of the government, they closed all SPLA training camps in Ethiopia and cut off the SPLA's arms supply, forcing the SPLA to return hundreds of thousands of Sudanese back to South Sudan.
 This disrupted military operations and leadership within the SPLA.
 However, this caused the West to reconsider relations with the SPLA – justifying their providing the SPLA with "non-lethal help."

 Shortly after, there were leadership misunderstandings between Garang and senior SPLA commanders, Riek Machar and Lam Akol in August 1991.
 The splinter group led by Machar and Akol was named the SPLA-Nasir.
-This resulted in Dinka Massacre which raged civilians and exposed the deep ethnic divides within the SPLA.
+This resulted in Dinka Massacre which enraged civilians and exposed the deep ethnic divides within the SPLA.
 The Southern Sudanese communities became more divided than ever before in their history.
 These organic divides among the Southern Sudanese communities were exacerbated by the deliberate "divide and rule" policies instituted by the regimes in Khartoum, in order to maintain their power over the Southern Sudanese peoples.
 SPLA-Nasir accused Garang of ruling by force, in a "dictatorial reign of terror"; but ethnic rivalry seemed to have a part, with the Nasir faction mainly composed of Nuer, and Garang's supporters mainly Dinka people.
 Months of fighting between the two factions left thousands dead in early 1992.
 The SPLA-Nasir also raised the idea of an independent south (whereas Garang wanted unity).

 On September 14, 1992, Bany, who was at the time Deputy Commander-in-Chief of the SPLA and Deputy Chairman of the SPLM, announced his defection from the SPLA, and escaped Garang territory.
 The following day, Commander Salva Kiir Mayardit was promoted from Chief of Staff to Bany's old positions of Deputy Commander-in-Chief and Deputy Chairman.
 Bany joined forces with Machar and Akol, and later joined forces with Bol to form SPLA-United, Sudanese People's Liberation Army-United.